Colombia: Santa Marta

 Overview

-The Colombia Santa Marta tour is a very fast paced birding tour, for the dedicated birder, and it is an endemism hotspot!
-We typically begin birding before breakfast, as everywhere in the tropics it is desirable to be in good habitat by daybreak when bird activity and song are at their peak.
-There will be long days out in the field, as we focus on finding those rare endemics.
+The Colombia Santa Marta tour is a very fast paced birding tour, for the dedicated birder!
+We typically begin birding before breakfast and have long days out in the field, as we focus on finding those rare endemics.
 The second morning on the Ridge is factored into the trip to make up for any “rain days”.

 Food